Three actions

 - *

-Wellness Eye Study Video Learning Provided
+Wellness Eye Study Video Learning provided

 SB AtWork Corp., our group company which offers Wellness Eye Study Video Learning, provides video content to all employees.
 It features a full range of healthcare-related content that is useful for self-care and life-care, including topics such as mental health, harassment, cancer prevention, and smoking.

-HELPO Healthcare App Provided
+HELPO Healthcare App provided

 We have introduced the HELPO app offered by our group company Healthcare Technologies Corp.